Hybrid Office Design: 4 Data-Driven Tips

 Tracking occupancy data also highlights places to slash operating costs and environmental impact in these three ways:

-- Use self-contained, modular layouts and design styles for spaces that get used less.
-For example, turn a big all-hands room that only gets used once a quarter into smaller break out spaces with modular dividers
+- Use self-contained, modular layouts and design styles for spaces that get used less

 - Use policies, amenities and events as an extension of hybrid office design to smooth out occupancy levels over the week.
-FlexIndex’s Q3 2025 Report found that 78%, 72% and 67% of companies with a minimum number of days hybrid policy go for Tuesday, Wednesday and Thursday as the most popular days, respectively.
-That leaves a lot of ghost town offices on Mondays and Fridays, where well-designed events could spread occupancy more evenly.
+FlexIndex’s Q3 2025 Report found that most companies with a minimum in-office days policy have Tuesday, Wednesday and Thursday as the most popular days.
+That creates under-utilization on Mondays and Fridays, where redesigns, events and policies could even things out

-- Fit more people into less space instead of acquiring more.
-If the case for maximizing desk sharing ratios wasn’t already strong enough, research by Cornell University and Microsoft found that seat sharing can reduce carbon footprint by 28%
+- Fit more people into less space.
+Research by Cornell University and Microsoft found that seat sharing can reduce carbon footprint by 28%

 Which metrics give you the data that drives hybrid office design?